Fix For Recent Calls Appearing On Another iPhone

 Your list of recent calls on iPhone contains calls which you did not make yourself?
 Perhaps someone borrowed your iPhone without you knowing?
 Or is there another reason?
 This can be quite a confusing situation and might lead you to assume that it was Apple who mixed things up rather badly.
 But don’t worry, the error is mostly on the side of the user in this case and it has to do with the Apple ID and iCloud services.
 Continue reading this article to discover how you can fix recent calls appearing on another iPhone, or unknown calls appearing your iPhone, for that matter.

-Two iPhones and one Apple ID for the iCloud
+Two iPhones and one Apple ID for iCloud

 If you spot confusing entries in your iPhone recent calls list, it might just be the case that someone is sharing your Apple ID that is used for iCloud on another device.
 So iCloud is the reason why calls are showing up on both iPhones.
 This is often the case when families, partners or relatives decide to link devices for easier common access to e.g. iCloud Drive.
 Using the same Apple ID on two iPhones actually causes the issue with the recent calls list of your Phone app.
-This makes it quite easy to stop call log sharing on iPhone.
+Follow the steps below to stop call log sharing on iPhone.

 Family Sharing is not affected